 What Is Mid-Back Mobility, and Why Can it be Limited?

-restriction across its ranges of motion - forward bending, backward bending, side bending, and notably, rotation.
+Mid-back mobility refers to the capacity to move the thoracic spine smoothly and without restriction across its ranges of motion - forward bending, backward bending, side bending and, notably, rotation.

 What decreases back mobility you ask?
 Here’s why you might have back mobility issues: